prople/paper/the-prople-paper/v1.0.0/conclusion.md

 - `ActivityPub` and `Matrix Protocol`
 - Existing *crytocurrency* networks, either it EVM (L1/L2) or non-EVM networks, and it has a chance someday will be integrated with the `Bitcoin` ecosystem through its L2 networks, such as `Stacks`

 `Prople` provides the software, tools and decentralized networks through its `VSP P2P Networks` to help users maintain their *personalization* activities and assets through their *vessel*.
+Both of these components will introduce a new experiences to users to use the Internet without sacrifice their *ownership*, *control* and *privacy*.

 ---